WheeskyJack/cicd-includes/README.md

 # cicd-includes
 CI/CD includes to be used by other projects.
 This project is holding the common test, linter etc jobs.

+Currently, it supports golang test and lint.

-sample example on how to call this reuable workflow in given repository :
+sample example on how to call this reusable workflow in given repository :

 ```yml
 name: golang lint and test